interactive-intelligence/research-bootcamp/README.md

 Welcome to the Interactive Intelligence Research Bootcamp!
 I’m excited you’re here.

 ## Expectations
-If you have not already done so, join the Discord: https://discord.gg/Ph8njzHedC Make sure you have selected Member in the #roles-react channel Attend at least 75% of meetings on Fridays at 5pm - 6pm, in Sieg Hall Room 233 Complete the assignments to the best of your ability and stay on track to the best of your ability We will make you collaborate.
+- If you have not already done so, join the Discord: https://discord.gg/Ph8njzHedC
+- Make sure you have selected Member in the **#roles-react** channel
+- Attend **at least 75% of meetings on Fridays at 5pm - 6pm, in Sieg Hall Room 233**
+- **Complete the assignments** to the best of your ability and stay on track to the best of your ability
+- We will make you collaborate.
 In person!
-And it will make you a better researcher Communicate with your group and instructors or TAs when you are falling behind or not able to complete assignments – we are here to help!
+And it will make you a better researcher
+- Communicate with your group and instructors or TAs when you are falling behind or not able to complete assignments – **we are here to help!**

 ## Resources
-The entire course is contained on Github and your go to source for information, assignments, worksheets and more will be found in the schedule.md syllabus, here:
+**The entire course is contained on Github** and your go to source for information, assignments, worksheets and more will be found in the **schedule.md** file
-Research Project Bootcamp Github

-While all other resources can be found from the Github README, I will list a few more core resources here.
+I will list a few more core resources here.

-All the slides for the quarter will be found here:
-Research Project Bootcamp, All Slides

-TODO
+- TODO

 ## Results
 By the end of this course, you will have
-Explored many different avenues and subfields of intelligence research at large Read and presented cutting edge academic papers in these fields Formulated a thorough, novel research question Deep-dived into the field surrounding your research question Created a research proposal and begun to prototype
+- Explored many different avenues and subfields of intelligence research at large
+- Read and presented cutting edge academic papers in these fields
+- Formulated a thorough, novel research question
+- Deep-dived into the field surrounding your research question
+- Created a research proposal and begun to prototype

 All of these accomplishments are extremely important for a career in research, but more importantly this is a way to collaboratively create and explore intelligence research that you’re passionate about.
 At the end, if you have followed through with the assignments each week, you will have a well-developed idea, and you will have the option to continue your research project as a part of i2!
 Once again, I believe the world needs people who care about understanding why we do what we do and the changes we are making.
 I am excited to help you explore and see what you come up with!

--Chaytan
+To get started, **see schedule.md**, which contains weekly assignments, resources, and directions.